CyberZHG/UChar/README.md

 ### Canonical Combining Classes

-The canonical combining classes are integers as they already have the integer definition:
+The canonical combining classes are integers, as they are defined as integer values:

 ```cpp
 #include "unicode_char.h"